 The Memengweshii Council offers insights into Algonquin Anishinabe culture and heritage.

 This non-political Council is inspired by ancestral Algonquin Anishinabe practices.
 It was initiated by Algonquin Anishinabe women to act as a recommendation body to the Zibi project on matters of Algonquin Anishinabe interests.
 Notably, the Council works to ensure the integrity and appropriateness of cultural, heritage and socio-economic aspects of the Zibi project.

-Construction is creating significant immediate opportunities.
+Construction is creating significant and immediate opportunities.

-“Just the fact that Windmill has extended its hand to our nation and to our tradesmen, that is something that is unique.
+“Just the fact that Windmill has extended its hand to our Nation and to our tradesmen, that is something that is unique.
 We are setting the stage for something really historic here, and I am proud to be a part of it because this is about moving forward beyond the reserve.”

 – Andrew Decontie, President, Decontie Construction